reactivepixel/Max-Bot/readme.md

 `!broadcastAll` to send a message for all channels

-example:`! broadcastAll hello friends`
+example:`!broadcastAll hello friends`

 `!broadcastChoose` to send a message to specific channels

-example: `!broadcastChoose general,dev hello friends`
+example: `!broadcastSelect general,dev hello friends`

 ## Node Container